ABC Radio News, top of the hour, talking about all of what the positive job outlook.

 Don't go anywhere.

-May I be blunt, may I be honest.
+May I be honest?

 The whole point of having Bill Clinton speak at the Democrat convention last night was to make people forget Obama.

-I mean, if you want to get down to brass tax, that's what Clinton's job was to make people forget Obama and to forget these four years.
+I mean, if you want to get down to brass tax, that's what Clinton's job was, to make people forget Obama and to forget these four years.

 That's what last night was all about.

-But it ain't gonna work.
+But it ain't going to work.

 A, nobody saw Clinton.